alexvcasillas/react-mobx-router/README.md

-# react-mobx-router
+# 3RMXi

 ![3RMXi Logotype](https://raw.githubusercontent.com/alexvcasillas/react-mobx-router/master/3RMXi.jpg)

 ### React Create App with React Router and MobX and Internationalization

-AKA: **3RMXi** (for the sake of brevity!)

-This project is a personal boilerplate as a quickstart for development with [react-create-app](https://github.com/facebookincubator/create-react-app) + [React Router 4](https://github.com/ReactTraining/react-router) and [MobX](https://github.com/mobxjs/mobx) to maintain the state of the App.
+This project is a boilerplate for a quickstart development with [react-create-app](https://github.com/facebookincubator/create-react-app) + [React Router 4](https://github.com/ReactTraining/react-router) and [MobX](https://github.com/mobxjs/mobx) to maintain the state of the App.

 This boilerplate implements [custom-react-scripts](https://github.com/kitze/custom-react-scripts) to be able to implement @decorators and CSS Modules for Sass/Less/Stylus implementations.